cloudygreybeard/homebrew-pastedown/README.md

 ### Formula Issues

-If the formula has issues:
+If a formula has issues:

 ```bash
 # Check formula syntax